FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 "Function method" instruction node, parameters:

-- Function name: the name of the function to be run
+- Function name: the name of the function to be run.

 .. image:: graphical/025.png
    :width: 6in